edalorzo/fundamental-programming/README.rst

     //...
  }

-Note: The annotations ``@JsonCreator``, and ``@JsonProperty`` are part of the Jackson annotations library and they are used by this library to decide how to serialize an Java object into a JSON string and deserialize it back into Java object.
-Since the class has not setter methods, the ``@JsonCreator`` annotation states which constructor must be used during deserialization, and ``@JsonProperty`` simply maps JSON property fields to the corresponding arguments of the constructor.
+Note: The annotations ``@JsonCreator``, and ``@JsonProperty`` are part of the Jackson annotations library and they are used by this library to decide how to serialize a Java object into a JSON string and deserialize it back into a Java object.
+Since the class has no setter methods, the ``@JsonCreator`` annotation states which constructor must be used during deserialization, and ``@JsonProperty`` simply maps JSON property fields to the corresponding arguments of the constructor.

 Another place where immutability can also be easily exploited is in the definition of `Value Objects <https://martinfowler.com/eaaCatalog/valueObject.html>`_.
 Every business domain has a set of business value objects that are highly reusable.
 For example, in our banking application example, instead of defining a bank account number as a String, we define a value object to represent it and encapsulate some validation with it.
 The advantage of value objects is that they pull their own semantic weight at the same time that they properly validate constraints over the encapsulated value.
 And as a bonus advantage they are highly reusable.